DotLYHiyou/BlackoutGames/README.md

 - Custom wallpapers
 - Computer-like interface.
 - Even more links that can go unnoticed.
 - More games.(Blackout has basically no games.
+XD)

 # Links
 placed here by request from  [RellyJell](https://github.com/RellyJell),